-The panel can be drawn from the nominated members and will consist of three people.
+The panel can be drawn from the nominated members and will consist of three people; two governors and one member who is independent of the management and running of the school.
 The panel may choose their own chair.

 The Remit of the Complaints Appeal Panel